-The size of a soccer field can vary and teams use different sizes to suit their style of play.
+The size of a soccer field can vary; teams use different sizes to suit their style of play.
 A small field can restrict an opponent from playing their natural game.

-The size of a soccer field has guidelines, so you can select a size of field within those boundaries.
+The size of a soccer field has guidelines so that you can select a size of field within those boundaries.
 We’ll take a look at the specifics for all levels later on.

 Here are some of the key points we’ll cover in this article;

-All the information you’re about to discover are from the official sources, so you’ll know exactly how big a soccer field is, so you’ll be able to set up a soccer field for youth, school, college and pro.
+All the information you’re about to discover is from the official sources, so you’ll know exactly how big a soccer field is, so you’ll be able to set up a soccer field for youth, school, college, and pro.

 Soccer Field Surface